Pages

 Osteoporosis

-Bone is living tissue.
+Bone is a organic tissue.
 It is constantly built up and during the whole life.
 For the thirtieth year is building bigger than the breakdown, causing the bone is stronger and grows.
 Varied – calcium rich – diet and physical activity deliver healthy strong bones; This applies both during the construction period and after.
 After the 35th year the breakdown gradually larger than the building; as a result, the bones less firm.

 Healthy eating & exercise reduces the risk of